AdobeDocs/target.pt-BR/help/c-recommendations/c-products/feeds.md

 >[!IMPORTANT]
 >
 >As entidades carregadas expiram após 61 dias.
 Isso significa que o seu arquivo de feed deve ser carregado pelo menos a cada 60 dias para evitar uma interrupção nas atividades de recomendações.
-Se um item não estiver incluído em um arquivo de feed (ou em outro método de atualização de entidade) pelo menos uma vez a cada 60 dias, o Adobe Target deduzirá que ele não é mais relevante e o removerá do catálogo.
+If an item is not included in a feed file (or other entity update method) at least once every 60 days, [!DNL Adobe Target] infers the item is no longer relevant and removes it from the catalog.

 ### Indicadores de status do feed {#section_3C8A236C5CB84C769A9E9E36B8BFABA4}